ember-cli-deploy/ember-cli-deploy-s3-index/README.md

 *Default:* `'us-east-1'`

-### currentRevisionIdentifier
+### prefix

-To be able to display an indicator in the revisions list that points to the current active revision this plugin uploads a json file that identifies the currently deployed revision to your bucket.
-You can change the file-name of this file with this option.
+A directory within the `bucket` that the files should be uploaded in to.

-*Default:* `'current.json'`
+*Default:* `''`

 ### filePattern

 A file matching this pattern will be uploaded to S3.
+The active key in S3 will be a combination of the `bucket`, `prefix`, `filePattern`.
+The versioned keys will have `revisionKey` appended.

 *Default:* `'index.html'`